ryanpfalz/powershell-azure-subscription-automation/README.md

 ### _*Automated Subscription Generation*_

 ![Automation](/docs/images/automation.png)
-1. TODO _Ensure any UUIDs are updated in the config to pull from KV_
-2. Invoke the Logic App, providing a Subscription Alias, Subscription Name, Billing Account Name, and Enrollment Account name to the web request.
+1. Invoke the Logic App, providing a Subscription Alias, Subscription Name, Billing Account Name, and Enrollment Account name to the web request.
     - Note that a subscription alias is a name for the subscription creation request; this is not the same as the subscription name.
 The alias does not have any other lifecycle beyond the subscription creation request.
     - Follow the instructions [here](https://docs.microsoft.com/en-us/azure/cost-management-billing/manage/programmatically-create-subscription-enterprise-agreement?tabs=azure-powershell#create-subscriptions-under-a-specific-enrollment-account) for guidance on alias naming.